rossbuggins/PowerBI-CSharp/README.md

-# Power BI for .NET
+# Power BI for .NET CORE

+##Updated to be a .NET Standard 2.0 Project

 Welcome to the .NET developer community for Power BI Embedded.
 Here you will find resources for the .NET SDKs for Power BI Embedded.